candlepin/candlepin.github.io/presentations/pki-crash-course/2-pki.md

   ```
 - Don't worry with these unless you need to.
 OpenSSL makes it tedious to add
   these extensions

+Note:
+In this case, we can see that a wildcard would not have helped Amazon since
+they want the same certificate to identify two top-level domains, "amazon.com"
+and "amzn.com"

 --
 # Certificate Extensions - BasicConstraints